Why People Love Chanhassen, Minnesota

 Why I Love Chanhassen Essay Contest

-To celebrate its 50th anniversary of incorporation in 1967, the city sponsored a youth essay contest about “Why I Love Chanhassen.”
-Some of the youth had exceptional thoughts on the topic:
+To celebrate its 50th anniversary of incorporation since 1967, the city sponsored a youth essay contest about “Why I Love Chanhassen.”
+Some of the young participants offered exceptional thoughts on the topic, shown below.

-Chanhassen ("sweet-sap" or "sugar maple tree" in the local Siouxan language) is on Money Magazine's list of Top 10 Best Places to Live in America.
+Chanhassen (meaning "sweet-sap" or "sugar maple tree" in the local Siouxan language) is on Money Magazine's list of Top 10 Best Places to Live in America and has been on the list for a number of years.

 A suburb southwest of the Twin Cities, Chanhassen is home to over 25,800 households and a dozen beautiful lakes, a large arboretum, and many public gardens.
 Green spaces are added regularly.
 Median home values stand at over $330,000 and median household income at $108,078, according to Sperling's Best Places.